-POLICY BILL15: LOCAL GREEN SPACES
+POLICY BILL13: LOCAL GREEN SPACES

-- The following 16 areas shown on the Policies Map in Section 12 are designated as a Local Green Spaces:
+- A. The following areas shown on the Policies Map in Section 12 are designated as a Local Green Spaces:

-- 1. Bypass path

-- 2. Manor Fields
+- 1. Jubilee Fields

-- 3. Cherry Tree Close Play Space
+- 2. Cherry Tree Close Play Space

-- Wood at Bypass
+- 3. Wood at Bypass

-- Bowling Alley

-- Green at Frenches Mead
+- 4. Green at Frenches Mead

-- 7. Carpenters Green
+- 5. Carpenters Green

+- 6. Lower Station Road Recreation Ground

-- 8. Cleveland Gardens
+- 7. Cleveland Gardens

+- 8. Bowling Alley

+- 9. Station Road Gardens

-- 9. Forge Way Green
+- 10. Forge Way Green

+- 11. Maple Road Green

+- 12. Green at Broomfield Drive (South)

-- 10. Green, fronting Carpenters
+- 13. Green, fronting Carpenters

+- 14. Adversane Green

+- 15. Bypass path

-- 11. Green north of Ostlers View
+- 16. Green north of Ostlers View

-- 12. south of Ostlers View
+- 17. Green south of Ostlers View

-- 13. Maple Road Green

-- 14. Green at Broomfield Drive (South)

-- 15. Station Road Gardens

-- 16. Lower Station Road Recreation Ground
+- 18. Manor Fields

-Local policy for managing development on a Local Green Space should be consistent with policy for Green Belts (NPPF para 145).
-Proposals for built development on will not be permitted unless it can be clearly demonstrated that it is required to enhance the role and function of that Local Green Space or that very special circumstances exist, for example where it is essential to meet specific necessary utility infrastructure and no feasible alternative site is available.
+- B. Local policy for managing development on a Local Green Space should be consistent with policy for Green Belts (NPPF para 145).
+Proposals for built development on will not be permitted unless it can be clearly demonstrated that it is required to enhance the role and function of that Local Green Space.

-Policy conformity: NDP Objective: 6; HDPF Policy: 30,31; NPPF para: 99, 100, 101, 145
+Policy conformity: NDP Objective: 7; HDPF Policy: 30,31; NPPF para: 99, 100, 101, 145

-EFFECTIVE SUSTAINABLE URBAN DRAINAGE SYSTEMS AND BIODIVERSITY
+Effective Sustainable Urban Drainage Systems and biodiversity

-9.5.
+- 9.5.
 The issue of flooding has been raised consistently during the engagement phase for the Neighbourhood Plan.
-In particular there are concerns about the impact that new development will have, particularly if further greenfield land is to be built on.
-Examples of past flooding events are shown below.
-In addition, in 2016, a Surface Water Management Plan for Billingshurst was published by West Sussex County Council, which sets
+In particular there are concerns about the impact that new development will have, particularly if further greenfield land is to be built on. - 9.6.

-- out recent flooding events and potential ways to tackle this in the future. - 9.6.
 Whilst flooding issues are generally dealt with at the strategic level, the Neighbourhood Plan presents an opportunity to encourage effective urban drainage solutions that can add additional capacity and flexibility to water drainage systems in cost effective ways.
 Policy 38 in the HDPF on flooding expects development to provide Sustainable Drainage Systems (SuDS) and requires, when determining the appropriate SuDS method, for developers to give consideration to 'amenity value and green infrastructure'.
-This is particularly important, given that well-designed SuDS can not only improve the environment and provide biodiversity benefits, but can also provide a place for residents and others to enjoy and be closer to nature.

-of the site.
+This is particularly important, given that well-designed SuDS can not only improve the environment and provide biodiversity benefits, but can also provide a place for residents and others to enjoy and be closer to nature. - 9.7.
+There are examples of recent developments in Billingshurst that have failed to take full advantage of the benefits of well-designed SuDS schemes.
+Whilst SuDS have been provided, they are not often made attractive and accessible to people, nor have they been designed to enhance biodiversity, as now required by the NPPF.
+In particular, they have not recognised the opportunities to mitigate the growing threat of water stress through effective water capture and management.
+For example, when rainwater or greywater is captured, it can be used to keep greenery adequately watered and to generally cool the ambient temperate of the built development.
+An example is shown below, showing a SuD just off Blackthorn Avenue looking northwest towards The Brambles.
+In summer, the meadow flowers are in full bloom, but in winter, the area is bleak and void of undergrowth.
+Throughout the year, the gabion basket is visible at all times which takes away from the aesthetic of the site.
 Finally the area rarely contains anything more than a few centimetres of water.
 A more creative use of space could have provided an improved visual effect and biodiversity resource year round.

+Example of less-well designed SuD, off Blackthorn Road